 2 pounds medium red potatoes, scrubbed and cut into sixths

-Meanwhile, heat the oil in a medium, high-sided skillet over medium-high heat.
-When hot and shimmering, add the curry paste.
-Cook, stirring frequently, until the paste smells aromatic and has absorbed most of the oil, 3 to 5 minutes.
+Meanwhile, heat the oil in a medium, high-sided skillet over medium-high heat until shimmering.
+Add the curry paste and cook, stirring frequently, until the paste smells aromatic and has absorbed most of the oil, 3 to 5 minutes.
 Whisk in the coconut milk and cook until it begins to bubble, 2 to 3 minutes.

-Spread the cut potatoes in the bowl of a 6-quart slow cooker.
-Sprinkle them with the remaining salt.
-Top with the browned pork, and pour the hot green curry and coconut milk mixture over it.
+Place the cut potatoes in a 6-quart or larger slow cooker.
+Sprinkle with the remaining 1/2 teaspoon salt.
+Top with the browned pork, and pour the hot curry mixture over it.

-Cover, set to low, and cook until the meat is very tender and shreds easily, 6 to 8 hours.
+Cover and cook on the low setting until the pork is very tender and shreds easily, 6 to 8 hours.
 Transfer the meat to a rimmed baking sheet.
-Use two forks to pull the meat apart, and discard the fat.
-Return the meat to the slow cooker and stir together with the potatoes and sauce.
+Use 2 forks to pull the meat apart, and discard the fat.
+Return the meat to the slow cooker and stir to combine with the potatoes and sauce.

 - Storage: Leftovers can be stored in a covered container in the refrigerator for up to 4 days.